bratrudb/VBA_Challenge/README.md

 ## Summary
 #### What are the advantages or disadvantages to refactoring code

 There are a few key benefits to refactoring code.
-The first is by refactoring the code, it can improve the runtime of a program.
+First, by refactoring the code we can improve the runtime of a program.
 This can be very important when we are looking at large datasets.
-Another benefit to refactoring can be to make the code easier to understand and help eliminate bugs in the software.
+Another benefit to refactoring is to make the code easier to understand and help eliminate potential errors in the code.
 As the module mentions, refactoring can be done by another person.
 This can provide a good opportunity for another set of eyes to find the shortfalls of the code and to make sure it is understandable to another person.

 While there are many benefits to refactoring code, there are also a couple key disadvantages.
 Refactoring can be time consuming.
 If you or someone else is refactoring your code, it might take a significant amount of time and have little performance increase over the original code.
-The second is there is additional opportunity to make mistakes.
+There is also an additional opportunity for errors.
 If a mistake is made, additional time must be spent to find and fix what went wrong.

 #### How do these pros and cons apply to refactoring the original VBA script